alfille/foxholes/solver.md

 Unfortunately, poisoning for more than 1 day adds complexity to the Game State -- the Game position should include some days of extra history.

-None of the solvers include multi-day poisoning in their Game State.
-So solutions found will be valid (especially for `fhsolve`) but may not be optimal.
-Nor will the search be exhaustive.
+Some of the solvers include multi-day poisoning in their Game State (with the `-r` or `--rigorous` command line option.
+These solution strategies are slower since there are many more possible states.
+Without `--rigorous`, the generated solutions will still be valid, but possibly not optimal.

 ## Implementation
 ### Algorithms